ManthanSharma298/flutter-news-app/README.md

 # News App

 A Breaking News App Using Flutter and [newsapi.org](https://newsapi.org/) API

-## Overview

-This project is a starting point for a Flutter application.

-A few resources to get you started if this is your first Flutter project:

 ## Features
 - Dark and simple UI